Susan Bluestein: Biography

-Born in Manhattan and raised in Queens, New York, Bluestein has spent much of her career casting television movies, including The People vs. Jean Harris, A Piano for Mrs. Cimino, Casualties of Love: The Long Island Lolita Story, and Oldest Living Confederate Widow Tells All.
+Born in Manhattan and raised in Queens, New York, Bluestein has spent much of her career casting television movies, including The People vs. Jean Harris, A Piano for Mrs. Cimino, Casualties of Love: The "Long Island Lolita" Story, and Oldest Living Confederate Widow Tells All.
 She cast multiple episodes of the series Punky Brewster, Providence and JAG and has cast every episode of NCIS and NCIS: Los Angeles since their premieres.

 Bluestein's casting credits for feature films include Crimes of the Heart, Who's Harry Crumb?, and Homeward Bound: The Incredible Journey.
-Other projects are the 2008 BBC/HBO docudrama House of Saddam and Dilli 6.
+Her other projects include the 2008 BBC/HBO docudrama House of Saddam and Dehli-6.

 Awards

-Bluestein won the Emmy Award in 1995 for Outstanding Individual Achievement in Casting for her work on NYPD Blue.
+In 1995, Bluestein won the Emmy Award for Outstanding Casting for her work on NYPD Blue.

 In 2014, NCIS star Pauley Perrette presented Bluestein and her casting partner, Jason Kennedy, the Media Access Casting Society of America Award for their work promoting awareness of the disability experience, accessibility for people with disabilities, and the accurate depiction of characters with disabilities.

 Family

 Bluestein and Davis were married in 1976 and had one child, actor Alex Blue Davis, who is a transgender man.
-In 1985, Davis was diagnosed HIV-positive, a condition he and his wife kept secret until just before his death in 1991, by assisted suicide.
-His wife Susan co-authored a biographical memoir in 1997.
+In 1985, Davis was diagnosed HIV-positive, a condition he and Bluestein kept secret until just before his death in 1991, by assisted suicide.
+Bluestein co-authored a biographical memoir in 1997.